secretgraph/secretgraph/README.md

 -   validationError: use params
 -   trustedKeys logic:
     -   Needs much more work especially on gui side
-        -   save trustedKeys in Config
         -   update trustedKeys to keys signed by already trusted keys
         -   global, with optional name, link/id
         -   if signature isn't found or named key could not be retrieved, it means it is revoked, remove orphans in this case
     -   a better ActionDialog is neccessary
--   transfer logic has problems
-    -   what if public key is not on the target cluster?
-    -   public key can be used to find out correspondants if public
-    -   if not public: how to get the keys? pierce the permission system?
 -   remove/handle orphan nets (no cluster assigned)
 -   implement settings/config
 -   modernize ActionDialog, redesign, multi column?